gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 from which an application expects to load resources.
 This mechanism allows the client to detect and block malicious scripts injected into an application.
 A value can be set via the `httpHeaders` environment variable in the [additional headers configuration](#additional-headers-configuration).
 The value represents a security policy which contains directive-value pairs.
 The value of a directive is a whitelist of trusted sources.
+In case content-security-policy headers are returned from backend, they will override `httpHeaders` configuration.
+To enable returning both (backend and local content-security-policy headers), configure environment variable `MERGE_CSP_HEADERS`.

 Refer to the `Content-Security-Policy` specification for more information on the header's value.

 **Note:** Usage of the `Content-Security-Policy` header is considered second line of defense.
 An application should always provide proper input validation and output encoding.